 Led by majorettes and the school band, the Green, Orange, Blue, Red, and Yellow teams paraded through the school's all-purpose sports and assembly area.

 Some of the students were on chair ball, tug-of-war, and relay-racing teams.
 Most of the kids, however, were there to follow the cheers from cheerleaders who got to wear make-up and fancy colorful outfits.

 Foreign teachers were assigned to one of the color teams.
 We were expected to sit with our team spectators and cheer for the team.
-In fact, however, many teachers were able to sneak off campus and spend a couple of hours in a nearby beer bar.
+However, many teachers were able to sneak off campus and spend a couple of hours in a nearby beer bar.